Connector

 statement.setLong(1, 1)

-The following methods are supported in the current version
+The following methods are currently supported.

-Method Type Note
+Method Type Remarks

-setNull Set the parameter to NULL
+setNull Sets NULL as the parameter

 setBoolean Boolean/Option[Boolean]